Cincinnati Children's Blog

 6. Do you have problems finding solutions when things don’t go your way?
 We call this shifting – looking for other solutions when things don’t work out the first time you try.
 Patients with EF deficits may feel stuck and have a hard time finding different ways to solve problems.

 It’s important to note that everyone has problems with these things from time to time.
-But when these kind of problems start interfering with your life, EF may be an issue, especially if you have a more severe form of CHD.
+But when these kinds of problems start interfering with your life, EF may be an issue, especially if you have a more severe form of CHD.
 Consider discussing this with your CHD specialist or your primary care doctor.

 Your doctor may recommend working with a psychologist or counselor who is trained to help you find strategies to overcome EF difficulties.
 There are also many practical tools available to make life easier, such as medication and organization mobile apps, books, and online programs.